Almost every week, I hear a new story from someone about the challenges they’ve faced in their career.

 Think about one of your favorite products or services.
 Then try to figure out how you first learned about it.
 Was it online?
 An advertisement?
 Maybe a friend told you?

 At the highest level, marketing is responsible for creating those first interactions.
-And when it’s done well, marketing creates lasting, positive interactions – that help connect you (a consumer) to a product or service you need or want.
+And when it’s done well, marketing creates lasting, positive interactions—and they help connect you (a consumer) to a product or service you need or want.

 Learn more about marketing roles here.